Venue: Remote Access - Via On Line or Telephone Conference Call. View directions

 Contact: Oliver Harrison

 Link: Watch Live Webcast

-RESOLVED that the minutes of the last PSP Full Committee meeting on 9 June 2020 are agreed as a correct record.
+The minutes of the meeting held on 19th August were agreed as a correct record.

 Up to 10 minutes is allowed for this item.

 Any member of the public or Councillor may participate in Public Forum.
 The detailed arrangements for so doing are set out in the Public Information Sheet at the back of this agenda.
 Public Forum items should be emailed to firstname.lastname@example.org and please note that the following deadlines will apply in relation to this meeting:-

 Questions - Written questions must be received 3 clear working days prior to the meeting.
 For this meeting, this means that your question(s) must be received in this office at the latest by 5 pm on Thursday 22 October.

 Petitions and Statements - Petitions and statements must be received on the working day prior to the meeting.
 For this meeting this means that your submission must be received in this office at the latest by 12.00 noon on Tuesday 27 October.